 How do I treat snoring?

-Weight loss, sleeping position, dental appliances, and CPAP are usually sufficient to manage your snoring.
-If these fail then surgery is an option.
+Weight loss, changes in sleeping position, oral dental appliances, surgery as below or CPAP (for OSA) are usually sufficient to manage your snoring.

 Nasal – septoplasty and turbinate reduction

 Throat – UPPP (uvulopalatopharyngoplasty) and/or radiofrequency tongue reduction.

 A/Professor Eng Ooi has been treating patients with OSA using this surgical technique for selected patients with snoring and obstructive sleep apnoea.
 Successful surgery means you may not need to use CPAP or snore loudly.
 A/Professor Ooi was part of the Multi-Centre NHMRC trial performing this surgical technique to assess its overall effectiveness in patients with moderate to severe OSA.
 The trial was published in JAMA, a high impact factor journal (IF 45.5), demonstrating that patients who had the surgery had a significant reduction in severity of their OSA, less daytime sleepiness, improved sleep quality and reduction in partner reported snoring.
 Please refer to the published article for a detailed explanation of the results.